tferreira/piggydime/README.md

 This app allows you to keep track of your bank accounts balance.

-This project is a WIP.
-The basic features that needs to be implemented are the following:
+This project is still in development.
+The features that are implemented are the following:

  * [x] Be able to have multiple accounts
- * [x] Add and edit transactions easily
+ * [x] Monthly recurring transactions
- * [ ] Recurring transactions
- * [ ] Previsional balance to a custom date
+ * [x] Previsional balance at the end of the month

  In the future, we'd want to have:

+ * [ ] Being able to choose the previsional balance date
+ * [ ] View toggle button for recurring transactions
  * [ ] Statistics charts
+ * [ ] Currency symbol (choosen by the user)
  * [ ] Import transactions data from bank CSV exports
  * [ ] Backup/Restore feature